data-provider/website/docs/api-provider.md

 ### Tips

-* Use clear identifiers in your providers.
+* Use the `id` option to clearly identify your providers.
 It will improve the development experience, as Data Provider and addons usually use them when printing messages into the console.
 * When an `id` is duplicated, Data Provider will automatically append a suffix to it and will print a warning.
 * Define always the `initialState`, it will save you extra format checks in your views, and will save an initial extra render, as described in the Arguments API.